-- After you have logged in, click the ‘Submit a New Manuscript’ link in the menu bar.
+1. After logging in, click the ‘Submit a New Manuscript’ link in the menu bar.

-- You are required to upload your files.
+4. You will be asked to upload your files.

 • Click on the ‘Browse’ button and locate the file on your computer.
-Please ensure that you submit a separate title page with Author/s details as well as a separate file of the main text of the paper, without Author details.
+As Abacus conducts a double blind review process, you will need to submit a separate title page with Author/s details as well as a separate file of the main text of the paper, without Author details.

 • Select the designation of each file in the drop down menu next to the Browse button.

-You may suspend a submission at any phase before clicking the ‘Submit’ button and save it to submit later.
+• You may suspend a submission at any phase before clicking the ‘Submit’ button and save it to submit later.
 After submission, you will receive a confirmation e-mail.
 You can also access ScholarOne Manuscripts any time to check the status of your manuscript.
-The Journal will inform you by e-mail once a decision has been made.
+You will be informed by e-mail once a decision has been made.

-5. Use footnotes sparingly.
-Place them at the end of the manuscript, double spaced with an extra line between entries.
-Number footnotes consecutively throughout the text; use superior numbers without point, thus: ‘… money’.³ Place footnote reference numbers in text outside comma or full stop.
+• Use footnotes sparingly.
+Number footnotes consecutively throughout the text.
+Place footnote reference numbers in text outside comma or full stop.

-6. Cite books and articles in the text thus:...
-(Jones, 1962, p.
+• Cite books and articles in the text as follows: (Jones, 1962, p.
 21).
 When citations are grouped within a set of parentheses, give them in chronological rather than alphabetical order.
 Co-authored publications with three or more authors should be cited by first author and ‘et al.’.

 For page reference numbers use p.
 21, pp. 423–32, pp. 406–571, but pp. 11–13, pp. 115–119.